ccarney16/pterodactyl-containers/README.md

 ### Usage ###

----

 Docker:

-It is recommended to create an environment file and run the following command:
-`docker run --name=pterodactyl-panel -p 80:80 -p 443:443 --env-file=./.env quay.io/ccarney/pterodactyl-panel:v0.6.3`
+You can run the panel using this command: `docker run --name=pterodactyl-panel -p 80:80 -p 443:443 --env-file=./.env quay.io/ccarney/pterodactyl-panel:testing`.

+It is recommended to create a .env file for variables.

 __or__

 Docker Compose:

-Edit the environment section within docker-compose.yml then run `docker-compose up`

-Please refer to ENVIRIONMENT.md for more information regarding environment variables.
+A _docker-compose.yml_ file is provided for anyone who uses docker compose.
+You can start the panel by running `docker-compose up -d`; You can edit variables using the environment section within _docker-compose.yml_.

-### Docker Compose ###
+### The "/data" Volume ###

----

-This repo provides a template docker-compose.yml file for easier deployment for the panel.
-It is highly recommended to use over straight up Docker.
+The data volume for the image is used to maintain persistence:

+* _pterodactyl.conf_: The .env file for laravel, automatically generated if missing on startup.
+This is for any missing configuration variables.
+This can also be replaced by an existing panel installation.
+* _storage/_: Laravel storage, contains cache, logs, and files that need to be writable to the panel.
+* _cache/_: configuration cache for the panel.

+It is recommend to create a directory mount for this, but isnt required.

 ### Updating ###

----

-__Minor Revisions & Configuration Changes:__

-Docker:

-It is recommended to create a environment file and run the following command: `docker run --rm -v <root>:/data --env-file=./.env quay.io/ccarney/pterodactyl-panel:v0.6.3 p:update` Then restart the main container.

-Docker Compose:

-Edit the environment section within docker-compose.yml then run `docker-compose run --rm panel p:update`.
-Then restart the main container.
+Refer to https://docs.pterodactyl.io/ when updating to a newer version. `php artisan pterodactyl:env` and `php artisan pterodatyl:mail` is not required if you have the variables set outside of _/data/pterodactyl.conf_.

 ### Entrypoint Commands ###

----

-* p:start - Starts the panel webserver and requirements (We don't provide Memcached!).
+* p:start - Starts the panel webserver and requirements (We don't provide cache and database!).
-* p:update - Updates the panel config using environment variables on runtime.

 ### SSL Encryption ###

----

 SSL Encryption is an optional but recommended feature.
 Automatic SSL is provided by Let's Encrypt.
 When using the webroot feature in certbot (refer to docker-compose.yml), you should mount the .well-known directory created to `/var/www/html/public/.well-known` within the panel container.

 ### Contributing ###

----

 All issues regarding Pterodactyl Panel/Node are to be reported to https://github.com/Pterodactyl/Panel/issues.

 ### Useful Links ###

----

 Pterodactyl Project: